 Palladino was required to wear a GPS bracelet if he made bail, surrender his passport, and not travel outside of Massachusetts without the court permission.

-Steven Palladino, 55, and, and his wife, Lori Palladino, 52, allegedly used investors' funds to pay for "their own lavish lifestyle," according to a press release from Suffolk County District Attorney Dan Conley and Boston Police Commissioner Edward Davis.
+Steven Palladino, 55, and, and his wife, Lori Palladino, 52, according to a press release from Suffolk County District Attorney Dan Conley and Boston Police Commissioner Edward Davis.

 Lori Palladino is scheduled to be arraigned on April 4.